Oliver Model #66 Pattern Maker's Lathe Restoration

 This is a very different approach to machine restoration for me, because usually I am in a hurry to get a machine done and on the production floor.
 But this time since we are still very busy in the cabinet shop I have started working from the smallest parts to the biggest.
-This approach also lets me work a little each day and still concentrate on my paying jobs, that’s one of the pitfalls of being poor.
+This approach also lets me work a little each day and still concentrate on my paying jobs, that’s one of the necessary pitfalls of being poor.
 There is of course a plandemic going on now too, but that hasn't really affected my family or business much.
-I didn’t know how this system was going to work out but it has been a really cool and laid back way to approach things, and I am really enjoying it.
+I didn’t know how this smallest to biggest system was going to work out but it has been a really cool and laid back way to approach things, and I am really enjoying it.
 Because of that I thought I would share the story so let’s get started.
 Here are the obligatory pick up and trailer shots;

 We had about about a 4 ½ hour trip one way so this was an easy one day trip up and back.
 My son and I had a great time talking about everything under the sun, including our numerous machinery trips from back in the day, including the epic trip we made when picking this machine up in New Jersey the first time.
 This trip was smooth sailing all day long.
 I’ll post a few more pics of arrival back at the shop.

 Like I said before, my strategy this time was to start cleaning hardware and small parts first.
 Here's what that looks like;